albertattard/java-boot-camp/01 - Primer.md

     $ ./gradlew fatJar
     ```

-    The JAR file: `build/libs/fat-jar.jar` will be created containing the application together with it's runtime dependencies.
+    The JAR file: `build/libs/fat-jar.jar` will be created containing the application together with its runtime dependencies.

     Run the application.